There are 318.9 million people in the United States and their collective creativity is one of the most economically beneficial assets in the country.

 The theory goes that if the government stands behind these creators and their work, it will “encourage fair trading which would contribute to economic and social development,” says the World Intellectual Property Organization.

-Countries have laws to protect intellectual property for two main reasons:
+Countries have laws for intellectual property protection for two main reasons:

 One is to give statutory expression to the moral and economic rights of creators in their creations and the rights of the public in access to those creations.